tikv/rfcs/text/2020-01-30-key-spaces.md

 #### Backwards compatibility

-Lets call an application not using key spaces a V1 application and one using key spaces a V2 application.
+Lets call an application not using key spaces a V1 application and one that explicitly uses key spaces a V2 application.

-A V1 application upgrades by reserving the key spaces it uses.
-For example, an existing TiDB deployment would create both an 'm' and a 't' prefix.
-Note that a new TiDB application would use just a single prefix (it would append 'm' or 't' to that).
+A V2 application is inititialized with a key space name whereas a V1 application is not.

+The administrator is responsible for during the upgrade process pre-registering any keyspace names already in use.
+The upgrade process is:
+1) upgrade the server with keyspace disabled for client interaction.
+By default the configuration `keyspace-api-enabled` will be set to false.
+2) register the existing prefixes in use as keyspaces in PD.
+For example (m,t) for TiDB
+3) enable the keyspace feature on the server for client interaction by setting the configuration `keyspace-api-enabled=true`
+4) (optional) set V2 applications to require that the keyspace API exists

-A V1 application may continue to operate as normal without reserving key spaces (but it risks collisions).
-The auth proposal will provide a mechanism to require key space authenticated access.
+A V1 application may continue to operate before, during, and after the upgrade without being upgraded to a V2 application (but it risks collisions).
+A V2 application may continue to operate before, during, and after the upgrade without issue.

+By default a V2 application will detect whether the PD API is available.
+If it is not available it must choose its own default prefix the same way a V1 application does.
+After setting a V2 application to require that the keyspace API exists, if the API does not exist the V2 application will fail.

 #### Backup and Restore